dogmax/ToxicTagger/README.md

 You don't have to worry about accidentally wasting your cooldowns on mobs you dont want to attack e.g.:
 Mobs that are tagged by other players, wrong mobs or getting stuck targetting dead mobs.

+# How to use:
+What you need:

+* A spell you want to tag with.
+E.g. Fire Blast, Charge, Moonfire
+* Names of the mob(s) that you want to tag.

+What the macro looks like:

+/run toxictagger("Spell Name Here(Optional Rank X", {"Name of Mob1", "Name of Mob2"});

 # Example use 1:
 The best use case is when you are waiting for spawn of a rare mob and you have to compete for the tag against others.
 Let's say you need to kill **Yowler** for the quest *Howling in the Hills* and you want to tag with a rank 1 spell.